-M79418-P56730 KEEP THIS PORTION FOR YOUR RECORDS THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
-DETACH AND RETURN THIS PORTION ONLY
+KEEP THIS PORTION FOR YOUR RECORDS DETACH AND RETURN THIS PORTION ONLY

+THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.

+The Bo pard of Directors recommends you vote FOR the following: \neg

+1. Election of Directors

+•• Nominees For Against Abstain

+a.
+Paul W. Adelgren

+b.
+David Gladstone

+c.
+John H. Outland

-ADS TONE CAPITAL CORPORATION Board of Directors recommends you vote FOR the wing: - 1.
-Election of Directors Nominees: For Against Abstain 1a.
-Terry Brubaker 1b.
-Walter H. Wilkinson, Jr. The Board of Directors recommends you vote FOR the fol lowing prop osal: For Against Abstain 2.
-To approve a proposal to authorize us, with the approva months) at a price below its then current net asset value number of shares issued and sold pursuant to such author sale). per share sul pject to certain n limitations s NO FE: To transact such other business as may properly come e before the r neeting or any / adjournmen t or postponement thereof. se sign exactly as your name(s) appear(s) hereon.
-When si ers should each sign personally.
+The Board of Directors recommends you vote FOR the following proposal: To approve a proposal to authorize us, with the approval of our Board of Directors, to issue and sell shares of our common stock (during the next 12 months) at a price below its then current net asset value per share, subject to certain limitations set forth herein (including, without limitation, that the number of shares issued and sold pursuant to such authority does not exceed 25% of our then outstanding common stock immediately prior to each such sale).
+Against Abstain

+NOTE NOTE: To transact such other business as may properly come before the meeting or any adjournment or postponement thereof.

+Please sign exactly as your name(s) appear(s) hereon.
+When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
+Joint owners should each sign personally.
 All holders must sign.
-If eer. Γ Sigr ature [PLEASE SIGN WITHIN BOX] Date 1 • L Signature (Joint Owners) Date
+If a corporation or partnership, please sign in full corporate or partnership name, by authorized officer.
+SHARES CUSIP # Signature [PLEASE SIGN WITHIN BOX] Date JOB # Signature (Joint Owners) Date